|

 center:

-the directions and make the item.
-Before they could eat,
+read the directions and make the item.
+Before they could

-they had to write an explanation of how they made the treat.
+eat, they had to write an explanation of how they made

-This was good for following directions, sequencing and
+the treat.
+This was good for following directions,

 Task Board Sign